-Salvatore Iaquinta, MD, author of The Year They Tried to Kill Me:
+Salvatore Iaquinta, MD, author of Cure for the common killer and The Year They Tried to Kill Me:

 I can say, without reservation, that my book would not exist without the help of Misty Urban.
 Whereas most people begin needing Misty’s services once they have a manuscript, I had a diary.
 Misty’s first bit of advice was great; when confronted with a 180K word diary, she recommended taking two favorite excerpts and submitting them to be published in magazines.
 With her guidance and editing, both were.